 Oliver is also a board member of The Cape Cod Foundation and Cape Cod Chamber of Commerce; an Ambassador for the YMCA of Cape Cod; and a Member of Women United, an affinity group of the Cape & Islands United Way.
 She frequently speaks to business and civic organizations and was a guest presenter at the 2018 BAI Banking Conference, speaking on the topic of “High Touch Coaching in a Digital World.”
 She was equally involved in Ohio’s philanthropic community during her two decades at KeyBank.
 She served in numerous leadership capacities with organizations including the Rock and Roll Hall of Fame, United Way, American Heart Association, Gilmour, and Cleveland Botanical Garden.
 She was also Co-Executive Chair of the Young Professionals Key Business Networking Group and was honored by the YWCA Greater Cleveland as a Woman of Achievement Recipient.

 A graduate of Colgate University where she studied International Relations and French, Lisa went on to complete an Executive Leadership Program at Case Western Reserve University.
 She was raised in Kingston, New York and spent many years in the Northeast prior to moving to Ohio to join KeyBank.
-No stranger to Cape Cod, she has spent the last 20 years here as a visitor.
-Her love of our beautiful and close-knit community was a driving force in her desire to relocate here with her husband, two children and two black labs.
+No stranger to Cape Cod, she spent the last 20 years vacationing on the Outer Cape.
+Her love of our beautiful and close-knit community was a driving force in her desire to relocate here as an empty-nester with her husband, a native of Sharon, Massachusetts, and two black labs.